KenKundert/inform/doc/user.rst

 They all take arguments in a manner that is a generalization of Python's built-in print function.
 Each of the informants is used for a specific purpose, but they all take and process arguments in the same manner.
-These functions will be distinguished in the :ref:`predefined informants` section.
+These functions are distinguished in the :ref:`predefined informants` section.
 In this section, the manner in which they process their arguments is presented.

 With the simplest use of the program, you simply import the informants you need and call them, placing those things that you wish to print in the argument list